arianrhodsandlot/Family-Jukebox/readme.md

 Create chiptune (8-bit music) with JavaScript in your browser!

-Try [this example](http://arianrhodsandlot.github.io/Family-Jukebox/#Super%20Mario%20Bros.%20-%20Ground%20Theme/) if you are still confused by what it is.
+Click any items in the [website](http://arianrhodsandlot.github.io/Family-Jukebox/) if you are still confused by what it is.

 ## Dive into it